Lee Binz, The HomeScholar

 2. College Scholarships for High School Credit: Learn and Earn With This Two-for-One Strategy

 3. The Comprehensive Record Solution will help you create records that perfectly reflect your child's home education

 4. Learn more about College Admission and Scholarships

-Grab your teen and join me as I share the secrets I used to get two 4-year full-tuition scholarships from the my kid's first choice university in the same year.
+Grab your teen and join me as I share the secrets I used to get two 4-year full-tuition scholarships from my kids' first choice university in the same year.

-This is the same strategy I have used to help families who have gone on to get even larger scholarships that we did!
+This is the same strategy I have used to help families who have gone on to get even larger scholarships than we did!
 This is a presentation that you can't afford to miss.

 Most parents stay busy with the usual elements of life - kids, work, spouse, house … the list can sometimes seem endless.
 That's why it's important to combine things when you can, and kill the proverbial two birds with one stone.
 A great place to apply this concept is when your high school student is pursing college scholarships.